Mehdi0Mirzaei/Custom-sorting-in-list-of-tuples/README.md

-# Custom-sorting-in-list-of-tuples
+### Custom-sorting-in-list-of-tuples
-This is easy question from questions.
+## This is easy question from questions.
+# Custom sorting in list of tuples.